BconGlobal

 • For Bitcoin → you provide an xpub

-• For EVM chains (Ethereum, BSC, Tron) → you provide a regular wallet address
+• For EVM chains (Ethereum, BSC) and others SOL, TRX → you provide a regular wallet address

 We will explain the difference below.